Ruth Thorne-Thomsen

-Ruth Thorne-Thomsen (born 1943 New York City) is an American photographer who resides in Philadelphia.
+Ruth Thorne-Thomsen (born May 13, 1943 New York City) (died October 27, 2025) was an American photographer who resided in Philadelphia.
 Important collections of her work are held by the Philadelphia Museum of Art, the Nelson-Atkins Museum, and the Art Institute of Chicago.
 She was married to the photographer Ray K. Metzker until his death in 2014.

 Life and work

 Between 1975 and 1993 Thorne-Thomsen produced an unorthodox body of photographs with a pinhole camera.
 She made portraits of friends and family members, staged toys and other props to create seemingly vast landscapes, and included her own cut-out photographs in some compositions, creating whimsical riffs on art history.
 Despite the modest appearance of these prints—most are smaller than 4x5 inches and are presented informally, with uneven edges and other markers of their simple production—they form a meditation on photography that has proven influential to other artists.
 Rooted on the one hand in 19th-century travel views by figures such as Maxime Du Camp and Francis Frith, which captivated Thorne-Thomsen, and on the other hand in amateur photography traditions from the Pictorialist movement onward, which she encountered firsthand in the work of her grandmother and mother, this resolutely un-authoritative group of pictures is a notable body of photography to emerge from the experimental decade of the 1970s.